 - Vacuum or deep clean carpets

-Living Room
+Living room

-- Wash walls, windows, glass doors and light switches
+- Wash walls, windows, glass doors, and light switches

-- Clean sliding glass door tracks
+- Clean sliding-glass-door tracks

 - Vacuum curtains and/or wipe down blinds

-- Wipe down furniture, shelves and TV remotes
+- Wipe down furniture, shelves, and TV remotes

-- Move furniture where possible to clean underneath, or use a long-handled vacuum attachment
+- Move furniture to clean underneath

 - Vacuum chairs and sofas

-- Deep clean carpet or vacuum thoroughly
+- Deep clean carpet, or vacuum thoroughly

 Kitchen

-- Dust light fittings and fixtures and HVAC vents
+- Dust light fittings and HVAC vents

-- Install new shelf paper inside cupboards
+- Replace shelf liner inside cupboards

-- Wash walls, windows and light switches
+- Wash walls, windows, and light switches

 - Vacuum curtains and/or wipe down blinds